bas-ansible-roles-collection/php5-nginx/README.md

 * Installs the latest stable version of PHP-FPM from non-system, or optionally, from system only sources
 * Configures the PHP configuration file for the CLI SAPI with safe and secure defaults
+* Configures the default PHP-FPM pool to be compatible with each supported operating system

 ## Quality Assurance